Services

 Factory Pattern

 The factory function is called once when the service is first needed.
-The returned object becomes the service instance that gets injected everywhere:
+The returned object becomes the singleton instance that gets injected everywhere:

 inject: {},